 Catalog non-Google Cloud assets

 To catalog metadata from non-Google Cloud systems in your organization, you can use the following:

 - Community-contributed connectors to multiple popular on-premises data sources

-- Manually leverage the Data Catalog APIs for custom entries
+- Manually build on the Data Catalog APIs for custom entries

 Access Data Catalog